F0lak/dm_open_ref/ref/proc/switch.md

 **Format:**
 switch(E)
-+   if(A1,A2,\...)
++   if(A1,A2,...)
 Statement1
-+   if(B1,B2,\...)
++   if(B1,B2,...)
 Statement1
 +   else Statement3

-The \"switch\" instruction is a compact notation for a lengthy
+The "switch" instruction is a compact notation for a lengthy "else-if" chain.
-\"else-if\" chain.
 The expression E is compared to the values A1, A2, B1, B2, etc. When a match is found, the following statement (or code block) is executed.
-An optional \"else\" statement is run if no match is found.
+An optional "else" statement is run if no match is found.
 Once a matching switch condition is found, no further conditions will be tested.